surbhisingh6050/BGL_Certificate_Workflow/README.md

 ## What it does

-- Answers client questions (installation, pricing, warranty, onboarding) grounded in BGL's actual knowledge base — no hallucinated policy details
+- Answers client questions (installation, pricing, warranty, onboarding)
+  - Grounded in BGL's actual knowledge base — no hallucinated policy details
 - Full chat interface with conversation memory (follow-up questions work)
 - Shows **sources** for every answer, so you can verify what it's citing
 - Has a built-in **relevance threshold** — if a question falls outside the